KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 they form a **horizontal dyad**.

 **Morgis (DP)** and **Sophis (DL)** are not sequential hypostases,
-but the dual expression of a single stratum (L4).
+but the paired expression of a single stratum (L4).

 Thus what Neoplatonism distributes across two hypostases as
 *World Soul* and *Nous*,